pydata/patsy/doc/API-reference.rst

       A list of :class:`Term` objects representing each term.
-May be None, for example if a user passed in a plain preassembled design matrix rather than using the Charlton machinery.
+May be None, for example if a user passed in a plain preassembled design matrix rather than using the Patsy machinery.

       .. ipython:: python